Alternate Rogue: Expanded

 Bonus Actions

 Cunning (Scout).
-The Mercenary uses its bonus action to take the Disengage, Hide, or Search action.
+The Mercenary takes the Hide action.

 4th-Degree Exploits